comphist/cora/doc/mkdocs/docs/document-model.md

 + **trans:** Originally for "transcription", this is the underlying base representation of a token.
-It is one of the forms that can be displayed in the editor.
-When [editing tokens](doc-edit.md), it is always the 'trans' form of the parent token that is edited, and the other representations must be *derivable* from that.
+It is one of the forms that can be displayed in the editor, and it is important as the basis for token editing (see below).

 + **utf:** Purely for viewing purposes, and one of the forms that can be displayed in the editor.
 This field can be used for a proper Unicode